pmassico/soupostrich-stream-control/README.txt

 Important:
 - Apply has to be pressed after swap
-- Team colors are overlay-specific image files.
-They're made to fit a specific overlay I used.
-To incorporate this feature, you have to make similar transparent images.
+- Team colors are overlay-specific image files, the ones included were made to fit a specific overlay.
+  To use this feature, you have to import and rename transparent images.

 - Changing any file names will break the app.